 Training Corpus – Translation memories to convert to corpus or publicly available corpus.

 - One full-time translator’s work for 3 to 4 years

 - 200,000 to 500,000 sentence segments

-Specializations such as financial & regulatory reports, clinical trials & pharmaceuticals, technical manuals, legal contracts, etc. create consistent and accurate translations.
-These translation memories yield better custom machine translation.
+Using translation memories with only specialized segments yields better custom machine translation.
+Specializations such as financial & regulatory reports, clinical trials & pharmaceuticals, technical manuals, legal contracts, etc. yield more consistent and accurate translations.

 Supported File Types